Junior Seau: Legacy

 On September 1, 2012, during the University of Southern California's home opener, Seau was honored by the team.
 On September 16, 2012, the Chargers retired Seau's number 55 during a ceremony at the 2012 regular season home opener against the Tennessee Titans.
 The San Diego Hall of Champions inducted Seau into the Breitbard Hall of Fame on February 25, 2013, forgoing their normal two-year waiting period after an athlete's retirement or death.

 Seau became eligible for election into the Pro Football Hall of Fame in 2015.
 His eligibility was not accelerated due to his death from the standard five-year waiting period after a player's retirement.
 On January 31, 2015, Seau was elected to the Pro Football Hall of Fame.
 He wanted his daughter, Sydney, to introduce him if he were ever to be inducted.
 However, the Hall of Fame cited a five-year policy of not allowing speeches for deceased inductees, denying Sydney the opportunity to introduce her father.

 Instead, she was allowed to speak onstage for three minutes uninterrupted on the NFL Network, and delivered a pared down version of her full speech, which The New York Times published.
 Seau is the first player of Polynesian and Samoan descent to be inducted into the Hall of Fame.

 On September 21, 2018, ESPN released Seau, a 30 for 30 documentary that highlighted Seau's career, as well as the effects of his injuries on his life, his family, and his post-football endeavors.

+On August 5, 2023, Junior Seau's linebacker teammate in Miami for three years, Zach Thomas, paid tribute to him at the end of his Pro Football Hall of Fame speech: "But there's one person whose name I've yet to mention.
+His poster hung on my wall in college, and he was everything I wanted to be as a football player.
+He was my inspiration, and he became my teammate and friend.
+Though he's not here physically, he's here in spirit and in a bust in that building behind me.
+I'm truly honored to join him.
+Junior Seau, love ya buddy."